marcioj/elixir_blog/README.md

 # Blog

-To start your new Phoenix application you have to:
+>> A simple CRUD application for learning purposes using phoenix and ecto.

+## Installation

 1. Install dependencies with `mix deps.get`
-2. Create the development database with `mix ecto.create Repo`
+1. Create the development database with `mix ecto.create Repo`
-3. Create the development database tables with `mix ecto.migrate Repo`
+1. Create the development database tables with `mix ecto.migrate Repo`
-4. Start Phoenix router with `mix phoenix.start`
+1. Start Phoenix router with `mix phoenix.start`

 Now you can visit `localhost:4000` from your browser.

 ## Running tests

 1. Create the test database with `MIX_ENV=test mix ecto.create Repo`
-2. Create the test database tables with `MIX_ENV=test mix ecto.migrate Repo`
+1. Create the test database tables with `MIX_ENV=test mix ecto.migrate Repo`
-3. Run the tests with `mix test`
+1. Run the tests with `mix test`

-## Notes
+## Contributing

-* If you choose to change the application's structure, you could manually start the router from your code like this `Blog.Router.start`
+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request